ESIvy/esivy.gihub.io/content/posts/new-website-new-cover-miri-attwater-oceans-secret.md

 ---
-title: New Cover for Miri Attwater and the Ocean's Secret Coming Soon
+title: "New Cover for Miri Attwater and the Ocean's Secret Coming Soon"
 date: '2013-10-15T10:50:05-05:00'
 status: publish
 path: /new-website-new-cover-miri-attwater-oceans-secret